jowalski/courscript/README.rst

 courscript
 ===============

 courscript is a Python library for creating readable documents from video subtitle files.

 Intro
 ===============

 For now courscript uses the pysrt library to read .srt or .vtt files.
-The target audience is viewers of online courses, the idea being that it is often helpful to have a text transcript, perhaps even _more_ useful for some than watching and listening.
+The target audience is viewers of online courses, it is often helpful to have a text transcript, perhaps _more_ useful for some than watching and listening.

 Usage
 ===============